allthroughthenight/allthroughthenight.github.io/_posts/2021-01-01-what-i-learned-this-year.md

 [Austin Amazon KFAUWI device randomly appeared under Network Device](https://www.thewindowsclub.com/amazon-kfauwi-appeared-network-device): The same motherboard maker for Amazon Fires and Kindles uses Linux source code for automatic device discovery.
 So any device running the same code will cause Windows to detect it as an Amazon Fire.

-[Brown M&Ms, or Why No One's Reading the Manual](https://blog.nuclino.com/brown-m-ms-or-why-no-one-s-reading-the-manual): Writing documentaion isn't enough; it's should be written so it can be easy to read and search for, and kept recent by letting anyone make changes.
+[Brown M&Ms, or Why No One's Reading the Manual](https://blog.nuclino.com/brown-m-ms-or-why-no-one-s-reading-the-manual): Writing documentation isn't enough; it's should be written so it can be easy to read and search for, and kept recent by letting anyone make changes.

 [Career advice for people with bad luck](https://chiefofstuff.substack.com/p/career-advice-for-people-with-bad): It’s okay to go for the safe job, it’s also okay to take risks, because you’ll regret it either way.